smudick/sorting-hat/README.md

 # Sorting Hat
 An app that simulates the sorting hat from Harry Potter.
 Enter a name and press sort in order to randomly assign a new Hogwarts student to a house.
-Once sorted students can also be removed from Hogwarts by pressing the expel button.
+Once sorted, students can also be removed from Hogwarts by pressing the Expel button.

 <a href="https://sorting-hat-project.netlify.app/">Link To Site</a>